The Tiny Project Challenge

 Here’s what to do:

-– Sometime in the next 7 days, complete a tiny writing project.
-Or a tiny audio project.
-Or a tiny video project.
-Or a tiny drawing project.
-Or any kind of tiny creative project.
+– Choose a tiny project and complete it.
+It can be a tiny writing project, a tiny audio project, a tiny video project, a tiny drawing project, any kind of tiny project that feels energizing and meaningful to you.
 (Don’t know what kind of project to do?
 I put several ideas down below, towards the bottom of this message.)

-– Take a photo of your finished project.
+– Optional: Take a photo of your finished project.

-– Email your photo to firstname.lastname@example.org to say, “I did it!”
+– Optional: Email your photo to firstname.lastname@example.org to say, “I did it!”

 – Optional: Let the world know about your tiny project!
 Tell your friends.
 Tell your colleagues.
 Get your kids involved.
 Post your photo online.
 By doing this, you might inspire dozens of other people to complete a tiny project, too.
 More people.
 More projects.
 More love, art, and beauty being added to the world.